-Nearby Hamilton Crescent were Partick Burgh Halls which also opened in 1872 on a site facing the West of Scotland Cricket Club’s ground.
-If the halls were built in a distinctly Scottish version of the François I revival style which was popular at the time then the ground where the football was played was basic.
+Nearby Hamilton Crescent was Partick Burgh Halls which also opened in 1872 on a site facing the West of Scotland Cricket Club’s ground.
+If the halls were built in a distinctly Scottish version of the François I Revival style which was popular at the time then the ground where the football was played was basic.
 A single brick wall surrounded the ground and many interested spectators looked on from high on the wall.

 It had taken the English team some 6 hours to head north for the game by train.
 The trip of 400 miles taking its toll on some players, many of whom had never previously ventured this far for a sporting event.

 Scotland’s team was selected by Bob Gardner the goalkeeper skipper from Queens Park but the teams most famous player Arthur Kinnaird was unavailable for selection.
 While Scotland was represented by eleven men drawn from the one club, England played the match with players from nine different sources.
 These players were all selected by Charles Alcock the English Football Association Secretary and captain of the FA Cup winning team ‘Wanderers’.

 Three England players came from Oxford University with one other from Cambridge University, but only Reginald Welch came from the then very successful Wanderers side.
 The kits worn were distinctive with Scotland wearing dark blue shirts, the then colour of Queen’s Park, with a single lion crest badge attached.